launchpadtests/launchpad-ui-tests/README.md

    git clone https://github.com/launchpadtests/launchpad-ui-tests.git

 2. Extract and open the project in the Visual Studio-Code (VS-Code)
+3. Open the terminal in VS-Code editor
-3. Install dependencies
+4. Install dependencies
     `npm i` to install the dependencies
     `npx playwright install` to install the browsers
-4. Run the tests
+5. Run the tests
     `npm run test` to execute the tests